gcc-robotics/robot-motion-planning-labs/_posts/2014-06-25-lab6-robot-tracking-using-kinect.md

 ---
 layout: post
 title: "Lab 6: Robot Tracking and Navigation Using Color Thresholding"
-description: In this lab, we will be enabling your robot to move to any position in the Kinect's view.
-We'll start off by first using a point selected by clicking on the screen and use visual servoing to arrive at that point.
+description: "In this lab, we will be enabling your robot to move to any position in the Kinect's view.
+We'll start off by first using a point selected by clicking on the screen and use visual servoing to arrive at that point."
 zipFile: gh-pages.zip
 ---